CacheClip: Accelerating RAG with Effective KV Cache Reuse: Related Work

+\paragraph{Prefix Caching and KV Cache Management.} vLLM~\cite{kwon2023efficient} and SGLang~\cite{zheng2023efficiently} implement prefix caching at the serving layer, reusing KV caches when queries share identical prefixes.
+RAGCache~\cite{jin2024ragcache} extends this with a prefix tree over chunk sequences to maximize reuse in RAG pipelines.
+PromptCache~\cite{gim2024prompt} precomputes KV caches for individual text segments and concatenates them at inference time.
+While effective for static or repetitive prompts, these methods offer limited benefit in RAG scenarios where retrieved chunks and their orderings vary across queries (Section~\ref{subsec:kv_reuse_limits}).

-\paragraph{KV Cache Calibration} APE~\cite{yang2025ape} and Zhang et al.~\cite{zhang2024attention} calibrate the KV cache by prepending a shared prefix, improving attention consistency.
-APE also adjusts attention temperature and scaling factors to improve token importance focusing.
-Beyond this, APE~\cite{yang2025ape} further refine attention distributions by adjusting the attention temperature and scaling factor.
-These changes help reduce uncertainty in attention and encourage the model to focus more on important tokens.
-Zhang et al. \cite{zhang2024attention} score chunk importance and discarding the local KV cache of less relevant chunks.
-While this sharpens focus, but it directly loses potentially useful information from the discarded chunks.
+\paragraph{KV Cache Calibration.} APE~\cite{yang2025ape} and Zhang et al.~\cite{zhang2024attention} mitigate the repeated attention sink problem in concatenated KV caches by prepending a shared prefix to each chunk and retaining only one copy.
+APE further refines attention distributions by adjusting the attention temperature and scaling factor to sharpen focus on important tokens.
+Zhang et al.~\cite{zhang2024attention} additionally score chunk-level importance and discard the KV caches of less relevant chunks, trading potential information loss for sharper focus.
+These calibration methods improve attention consistency but cannot recover the missing inter-chunk attention needed for cross-document reasoning.